jeremytammik/tbc/a/1981_chatgpt_basics.md

 Researchers feed LLMs massive amounts of text in many languages, including speech, writing and programming.
 The models then learn to produce new and original text based on prompts with impressive results.

 These models essentially learn about language and how we use it by identifying patterns and frequencies of words and phrases.
-As they process the vast amounts of text fed in, they acquire increasingly advanced and nuanced concepts that hold meaning for us.
+As they process the vast amounts of data fed in, they acquire increasingly advanced and nuanced concepts that hold meaning for us.
 This may seem like magic, but makes total sense given the central role that language plays in our human lives:

 <blockquote>
-<p>The truly unique feature of our language is... the ability to transmit information
+<p>The truly unique feature of our language is...
-about things that do not exist at all.
+the ability to transmit information about things that do not exist at all.
 As far as we know, only Sapiens can talk about entire kinds of entities that they have never seen, touched or smelled.
 <span style="text-align: right; font-style: italic">&ndash; Yuval Noah Harari, Sapiens</span></p>
 </blockquote>